diegocrescini/personalPortfolio/README.md

 Went for a minimalistic header, only git and contact.
 Played around with color.
 Fixed some HTML accordingly.

+Aug 23 - 2.5 hours.
+Added CSS and did some refactoring to welcome scetion.
+Added style and color to the landing page.

 Jun 27 2021: 1.5 hours.
 Jun 29 2021: 0.5 hours.
 Jun 30 2021: 1 hour.
+Aug 23 2021: 2.5hours.

-# total work time count: 3 hours.
+# total work time count: 5.5 hours.